The human body

-This however comes at a cost – its not always financially viable, or convenient to have access to strength training.
-This all connects into the idea of the ultimate machine and the mystery that in society, we are willing to pay the earth for material possessions, but not so ready to spend half as much on the maintenance of our own bodies!
+This however comes at a cost – it’s not always financially viable, or convenient to have access to strength training.
+This all connects to the idea of the ultimate machine and the mystery that in society, we are willing to pay the earth for material possessions, but not so ready to spend half as much on the maintenance of our own bodies!

 I have many friends that would and do spend hundreds of pounds per month on new upgrades for their latest car or mountain bike, but would never dream of hiring a personal trainer or Strength Coach!